If you're a homeowner or property developer you can apply for house numbers, house names and street names.

 - Street Naming and Numbering fees [pdf / 61KB]

 How to pay

-- Cheque (Make your cheque payable to West Lindsey District Council.
-Send it to the address below).
+- cheque (make your cheque payable to West Lindsey District Council and send to Street Naming and Numbering)

-- Pay by invoice (You can request an invoice from us.
-The process will take about two weeks).
+- pay by invoice (you can request an invoice from us, however this process will take about two weeks)

 West Lindsey District Council,